Do Pergolas Add Value to Your Home? The Definitive Guide

 What Is a Pergola?
 Understanding This Popular Outdoor Structure

-Pergolas are partial-roof structures supported by posts with cross beams overhead.
-They can be freestanding in your yard or attached directly to your home.
+Pergolas are open-roof outdoor structures supported by vertical posts with crossbeams overhead.
+They can be freestanding in your yard or attached directly to your home, creating a defined outdoor room without the cost of full construction.

-According to home improvement industry data, pergola installations have increased significantly in recent years, with homeowners typically investing between $4,000+ and $12,000+ on these structures depending on size, materials, and features.
+According to home improvement industry data, pergola installations have increased significantly over the past five years.
+Homeowners typically invest between $4,000 and $12,000 or more depending on size, materials, and features with Michigan installers like Michigan Rose Construction offering custom options across all price points.

 Why Pergolas Have Surged in Popularity

-The dramatic rise in pergola installations can be traced to several factors:
+The dramatic rise in pergola installations can be traced to several interconnected trends:

-• Entertainment value – Pergolas create instant gathering spaces for social activities
+• Entertainment value — Pergolas create instant gathering spaces for social activities, improving daily quality of life.

-• Design versatility – They can be customized with various materials, covers, and features
+• Design versatility — Pergolas can be customized with wood, aluminum, vinyl, or fiberglass — with covers, lighting, and fans integrated seamlessly.

-When evaluating home improvements, smart homeowners look beyond aesthetic appeal to focus on return on investment (ROI).
-Based on data from real estate professionals and home improvement studies, here’s what you can expect:
+When evaluating home improvements, smart homeowners look beyond aesthetics to focus on return on investment (ROI).
+Based on data from real estate professionals and home improvement research:

 Financial Return